 Where does HMRC rank as a creditor?

-HMRC is an unsecured creditor and ranks below lenders, insolvency practitioners and employees.
+HMRC is a preferential creditor and ranks below fixed charge lenders, insolvency practitioners and is on a par with employees.
 If a company goes into administration, HMRC will only be paid back what they’re owed after those mentioned above are paid.
-As HMRC is low down in the ranking, it is more difficult to retrieve the entire debt.
+As HMRC is not at the top of the ranking, it is more difficult to retrieve the entire debt.

 Category: HMRC Time to Pay Arrangement